chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

      Certain ``CHPL_COMM`` settings (e.g. ugni and gasnet segment fast/large)
      register the heap to improve communication performance.
 Registering the heap requires special allocator support that not all allocators provide.
-     Currently ``jemalloc`` is required for configurations that require a registered heap.
+     Currently only ``jemalloc`` is capable of supporting configurations that require a registered heap.

 .. _readme-chplenv.CHPL_LAUNCHER: